 All collection accounts can turn into potential judgments.

-- If borrowers have a collection agency that is aggressively pursuing them, it may be best to consumers to try to settle with them instead of getting a judgment entered
+If borrowers have a collection agency that is aggressively pursuing them, it may be best for consumers to try to settle with them instead of getting a judgment entered.

 Fannie Mae and Freddie Mac, the two mortgage giants who are in charge of conventional mortgage lending guidelines, have strict lending guidelines when it comes to judgments.